Child Maintenance Support Calculator – Divorce & Separation

 You could also consider mediation to help you resolve child maintenance disputes amicably without going to court, potentially saving you money and time.

-What if my ex doesn’t pay the child maintenance they owe?
+What if my ex doesn’t pay what they owe?

 If they don’t pay the child maintenance they owe you, then if they’re an employee, the CMS can try to take money from their wages; if not, they can try to take money from their bank or building society account.